-Proposals that include an extension of development onto land immediately adjoining the designated tourism development commitment will be supported, in principle, provided they are sensible in scale, promote sustainable tourism and meet the requirements of I) to IV) above.
+Proposals that include the development of non-designated land (shown in white on Diagram EC4) for the purposes of sustainable tourism will be supported, in principle, provided that the land adjoins the designated Tourism Development Commitment and the proposals are sensible in scale and meet the requirements of I) to V) above.

-- i) Ensuring that the benefits of tourism growth to the economy, environment and quality of life are felt as broadly as possible within local communities; - j) Securing appropriate community use of private facilities provided as part of tourism developments, including sports, leisure, recreational and cultural and arts facilities, shops and open spaces; - k) Encouraging local communities to promote their own sustainable tourism projects through neighbourhood planning; - I) Proposals of the type described above will be supported provided they accord with all relevant local plan policies and any relevant neighbourhood plan policies, and will help to achieve sustainable development.
+- i) Ensuring that the benefits of tourism growth to the economy, environment and quality of life - are felt as broadly as possible within local communities; - j) Securing appropriate community use of private facilities provided as part of tourism developments, including sports, leisure, recreational and cultural and arts facilities, shops and open spaces; - k) Encouraging and supporting communities and business organisations to promote sustainable tourism through Neighbourhood Plans and other local initiatives;

+Individual proposals that accord with the Council's general approach set out in parts a) to k) above must also accord with all other relevant local plan polices and any relevant neighbourhood plan policies and musthelp to achieve sustainable development overall.